 Telegraph Avenue at the turn of the 20th century (source: Sanborn fire insurance maps, 1903)

 The Knowles mansion, built in 1900 at 2318 Telegraph Avenue.
-Beyond are the Marshall Apartments under construction.
+Beyond is the Marshall Block under construction.
 (San Francisco Call, 24 Dec.
 1904)

 On the southeast corner, diagonally across from the Knowles residence, stood an even more elegant mansion belonging to lawyer-capitalist Louis Titus.
 Contractor A.W.
 Cornelius began building this house in the spring of 1900, from designs by the architect Bert E. Remmel.
 According to the contract notice, the cost for the two-story frame house was $7,935.
 The following year, Remmel would design an addition that cost another $1,397.

 The Titus mansion, 2500 Durant Avenue (courtesy of Sarah Wikander)

 On the southwest corner, one could admire the very large and formal Delta Kappa Epsilon chapter house.
 Today, any mention of fraternity houses will invariably evoke visions of Animal House.
 Not so at the turn of the last century.
 In March 1900, when the San Francisco Call devoted a Sunday magazine page to fraternity life in Berkeley, only four of the 14 fraternities located here owned their chapter houses, and the photos that illustrated the article could have been published in House Beautiful.